areski/go-pinguino/README.md

 Disclaimer
 ----------

 This application aim to be run as Go Service (daemon).
-The project goals are very small, we just want to perform certain actions on an internal network based on microservice states.
+The project goals are small, we just want to perform certain actions on an internal network based on microservice states.
-We are not trying to replace nagios or any monitoring platform, Pinguino was build to be use on personal computer.
+We are not trying to replace nagios or any monitoring platform, Pinguino was build to be use on personal computer, with minimal effort for deployment and dependencies.

 Usage
 -----

-You may find Pinguino useful if you want to activate/deactivate some local services or take action according to the output of webservices or state of your local network.
+You may find Pinguino useful if you want to activate/deactivate some services or run custom actions on your computer/server based on the output of webservices and surroundings.

 Install / Run